HafiziRuslan/raspiaprs/README.md

 2. CPU load average
 3. Available memory

-## Installation (Pi-Star)
+## Installation (Pi-Star / WPSD / AllStarLink)

 I have try to limit the number of dependencies in other python package but there is still a few that need to be installed.

-The following instructions for installing `RPi-APRS` on Pi-Star.
+The following instructions for installing `raspiaprs` on Pi-Star.

-On the Pi-Star image a very minimal version of python has been installed make sure the main python libraries are installed by running the following commands:-
+On the Pi-Star / WPSD / AllStarLink image, a very minimal version of python has been installed.

+Make sure the main python libraries are installed by running the following commands:-
 ```bash
 rpi-rw
 sudo apt update && sudo apt install python3-pip -y
 ```

-The following packages are the 3 dependencies used by `RPi-APRS`.
+The following packages are the 3 dependencies used by `raspiaprs`.

 They can be installed using the command pip:-
 ```bash